AlvaroEsRo/alvaroesro.github.io/content/aboutme/about.md

 # 👋 About Me

-Hi there!
-I’m Álvaro Estévez Rodríguez, and I’m currently working on exciting projects in the field of engineering and software development.
+Hi there!  Álvaro Estévez Rodríguez, and I’m currently working on exciting projects in the field of engineering and software development.
 I’m passionate about creating innovative solutions and learning new technologies.

 {{< figure src="/img/fotoperfilfondoblanco.png" alt="Alvaro Estevez ">}}